katahiromz/FFedge/README.txt

 This is a command line tool for Windows to display the Microsoft Edge browser in a specified position and size.

-You can also remove the title bar by specifying the "-noborder" option.
+This launches the Edge browser without the address bar and toolbar.
+You can also hide the title bar by specifying the "-noborder" option.

 ## Usage